abhi195/algorithm-patterns-primer/README.md

 - Base problem.
     - First problem will be the base problem.
-    - I'll either try to explain the base problem or link to the best possbile explanation of the base problem.
+    - I'll either try to explain the base problem or link to the best possible explanation of the base problem.
 - Then one by one we will try to go through related problems and see how can they be solved as variation of a base or an intermediate problem.
     - Treat solution as sudo code, it might not be fully working piece of code.
 - Trade-offs : There will be some cases where there are trade-offs between space and time complexities.
 I'll also try to link or explain trade-offs which might or might not conform to current pattern.